eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Combining Parallel & Intercepting Routes**
+## **Route Handlers**

-Combining parallel and intercepting routes to create Modal
+Explaining the Route Handlers

 ---

-Welcome to **Branch 8.4** of the **React Lab**!
+Welcome to **Branch 8.5** of the **React Lab**!

-Here I have developed a feature that leverages the power of parallel and intercepting routes in Next.js, unlocking new possibilities for efficient and customizable navigation experiences in a Next.js web applications.
+Here I have learned how to manage route handlers effectively in Next.js, mastering the art of handling navigation and routing logic with ease.

 ---